petergcutler/wdinstagram/README.md

 * update (takes input from the edit form and updates the entry in the db appropriately)
 * destroy (deletes a specific entry from the database)

-When you're done, it will look something like this: [INSERT LINK]

 ### Instructions

 1. Write 5 user stories for your app.